24th Nov, 2020

 So, if you take your MOT test in October 2000 and it fails, would you still be able to drive it to the scrapyard in November?
 After all, the original MOT covers it for a few more months anyway, right?

-Well, much as we hate to burst your bubble, that’s not quite how it works.
-Once you’ve had your new MOT test, the findings automatically override your old certificate.
+However, if a dangerous fault has indeed been identified on your car, it needs to be repaired before you’re legally allowed to drive it anywhere, and those findings will automatically override your old certificate.
 Which makes sense, really – once the garage has identified a dangerous fault with your vehicle, the technicalities of schedules become irrelevant.
 A few more months on an old certificate won’t make your car any safer to drive.
-When you know your car has failed an MOT test, taking it out for any other reason than a re-test involves a risk – and as far as the law is concerned, it’s an unacceptable one.
+When you know your car has failed an MOT test due to a dangerous fault, taking it out for any other reason than a re-test involves a risk – and as far as the law is concerned, it’s an unacceptable one.

 At the very least, it’ll turn out to be very expensive.
 You’re probably looking at a three-figure fine at the very least, and it could be as much as £1000.
 If the car you’re driving is deemed to be in a dangerous condition, that fine can rocket up to as high as £2,500, along with three penalty points on your licence.
 You may even be banned from driving – far from an ideal scenario!